syncfusion-content/winui-docs/winui/AutoComplete/Getting-Started.md

 **Step 3:** Setting `TextMemberPath` and `DisplayMemberPath`.

-The `AutoComplete` control is populated with the list of Countries.
-But the 'Country' model contains three properties such as 'ID', 'Name' and 'Continent', so it is necessary to intimate which property should be a display value in the selection box portion and dropdown of the `AutoComplete` control.
+The `AutoComplete` control is populated with the list of social medias.
+But the 'SocialMedia' model contains two properties such as 'Name' and 'ID', so it is necessary to intimate which property should be a display value in the selection box portion and dropdown suggestion of the `AutoComplete` control.

 `TextMemberPath` - This property path is used to get the value for displaying in the selection box portion of the `AutoComplete` control when an item is selected.
 The default value is `String.Empty`.